 7909 WEEPING MYALL.
 ACACIA PENDULA.

-A graceful Australian tree resembling a weeping willow that has violet scented wood.
+a weeping willow that has violet scented wood.
 Actually grows quite well in pots.
-The violet scent will last for months.
+The

 3 seeds $1.95